typeofComparisons

 Reports typeof expressions that compare impossible string literals.

-operator in JavaScript returns one of a specific set of string values: "bigint"
+The typeof operator in JavaScript returns one of a specific set of string values: "bigint", "boolean", "function", "number", "object", "string", "symbol", or "undefined".

 Examples